 KATERI TEKAKWITHA PROJECT ORAL HISTORY COLLECTION

-Interviews, in audio and video formats, with transcripts, photographs, and project notes pertaining to the lives of American Indian Catholics, devotions to Kateri Tekakwitha, and other religious activities of Catholic and indigenous origin.
+Interviews, in audio and video formats, with transcripts, photographs, and project notes pertaining to the lives of American Indian Catholics and their devotions to Kateri Tekakwitha and other religious activities of Catholic and indigenous origin.
+Also included is testimony pertaining to a miraculous healing attributed to the intercession of Kateri Tekakwitha and a personal pilgrimage journal regarding the related canonization events in Rome.
 Most respondents were active participants in the Catholic Church and of middle age or older.
 Most interviews were conducted in Arizona, New Mexico, and South Dakota among people from the Brulé, Dakota, Hunkpapa, Jemez, Laguna, Menominee, Navajo, Oglala, Ottawa, Pima, Sans Arc, Tohono O'odham, Winnebago [Ho Chunk], and Yankton tribes.
-A few respondents were knowledgeable non-Indians.
+A few respondents were knowledgeable non-Natives.

 This project was developed in 1994 at the request of Sister Genevieve Cuny, O.S.F., while serving at the Tekakwitha Conference National Center (Great Falls, Montana).